sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 1. **Model** – The model doesn't really change in MVVM.
 Depending on what you preference is, your models may or may not encapsulate some additional business logic responsibilities.
 I tend to use it more as a construct with which to hold information representing a data-model object, and keep any consolidated logic for managing/manipulating models in a separate manager type class.
 2. **View** - The view encompasses the actual UI itself (whether that means `UIView` code, storyboards, or xibs), any view specific logic, and reaction to user input.
 This includes a lot of the responsibilities handled by the `UIViewController` in iOS, not just `UIView` code and files.
 3. **View-Model** – The term itself can lead to confusion, as it's a mashup of two terms we already know, but it's something entirely different.
 It's not a model in the traditional data-model structure sense (which again, is just my preference).
-One of its responsibilities *is* that of a model representing the data necessary for the view to display itself; but it's also responsible for gathering, interpretting, and transforming that data.
+One of its responsibilities *is* that of a model representing the data necessary for the view to display itself; but it's also responsible for gathering, interpreting, and transforming that data.
 This leaves the view (controller) with a more clearly defined task of presenting the data supplied by the view-model.

 ### More about the view-model
 The term **view-model** really is quite poor for our purposes.
 A better term might be **"View Coordinator"**.[^DaveLee] You can think of it almost like the team of researchers and writers behind a news anchor on tv.
 It gathers the raw data from the necessary sources (database, web service calls, etc), applies logic, and massages that data into presentation data for the view (controller).
 It exposes (usually via properties) only the information the view controller needs to know about to do it's job of displaying the view.
 It's also responsible for making changes to the data upstream (e.g. updating models/database, API POST calls).